 It's cheap, it's easy, it mounts well on a PCB, and it's a disaster.
 A confused user, poor instructions, perhaps a martini-induced brain fart, and an upside down battery will fry all of the sensitive electronics.

-I saw a system not long ago that used a small signal diode to insure the electrons flow in the right direction.
+I saw a system not long ago that used a small signal diode to ensure the electrons flow in the right direction.
 But that sort of a design is a catastrophe for these systems.
 It takes 0.7 volts right off the top; as the battery discharges it's not long before there's not enough voltage to keep the MCU going, even though the battery is a very long way from being dead.

 Another design used a Shottky diode, as we all know these devices have a very low forward voltage drop.
 Anecdotally people talk about 0.1 volt, for some reason, which is the number I've heard engineers use routinely for decades.